 - Proof that you’ve made a $200 non-refundable deposit to the Simpson College Business Office.
 This deposit is applied to the program cost, upon acceptance to the program, and will be credited back to the student’s account should they not be accepted into the program.

-- When you submit your completed application materials, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education, which will take place during the week of Apr.
-7, 2014.
+- When you submit your completed application materials, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education.

-Students will be notified of their status in the Thailand program during the week of Apr.
-14, 2014.
+Students will be notified of their status in the Thailand program within a week of submitting their complete application materials.
 A second deposit payment of $300 will be due by Oct.
 15, 2014.

 Final program payment is due to be paid with Spring Semester tuition, room, and board by January 2, 2015.